Computer Assisted Instruction (CAI)

 • freedom to experiment with different options

-• instantaneous response/immediate feedback to the answers elicited
+• instantaneous response/immediate feedback to the answers

 • Self pacing - allow students to proceed at their own pace